 Persians are usually content to sleep next to you or to curl up in your lap.
 These furry friends are a beautiful breed but do require extensive grooming to keep their coats healthy.
 If you pick up a Persian, make sure to grab some cat grooming tools to make your life easier.

 The Cornish Rex is an affectionate breed who will actively seek out attention.
 These cats bond strongly with their families and love to spend time playing and racing around the house.
 Your Cornish Rex will be very agile and athletic, and will probably enjoy playing fetch with toys.

 Because these cats crave attention, they're not suitable if you're going to spend lots of time away on vacations.
 Cornish Rex cats have been known to get up to trouble when left at home alone if they feel they're being ignored.

-Abyssinian cats tend to love both people and other animals, according to Hill's Pet.
+Abyssinian cats tend to love both people and other animals.
 These cats are loving and affectionate, and while they're independent enough to enjoy playing alone, they also appreciate having their owners involved in playtime.

 Because Abyssinians are so social, they do best in an environment with company.
 If you'll often be at work all day, consider getting a second cat to keep your Abyssinian happy and match their personality traits.

 The Russian Blue is a friendly, social breed.
 While Russian Blues develop strong relationships with their families, they're a bit more reserved around strangers.
 These cats are highly sensitive to their families' moods and are the type of cat who will greet you at the door or cuddle with you once you're home from work.

 Russian Blue cats are relatively quiet and require minimal grooming.
 With their friendly nature and intelligence, they're ideal cats for many families.